Latest honor makes UNT's Darden a consensus All-American

 Darden was also named an All-American by The Associated Press, Sporting News, American Football Coaches Association and Football Writers Association of America.

-Those five organization are designed by the NCAA as the standard for a player being named a consensus All-American.
+Those five organizations are designed by the NCAA as the standard for a player being named a consensus All-American.

 Darden is the first player to receive the distinction since program legend "Mean" Joe Greene in 1968.